 Connor Civatte is a being touted as a modern-day Bard.
 He is known for recounting historical tales of treachery or heroism, then telling the story again on his fiddle.
 This is his story.

 A Styrofoam violin was handed to Connor when he was merely 5 years old and he hasn't looked back since.
 He began learning, as most do, the classical Suzuki way, but was not stimulated enough.
 He then switched to fiddling, first learning with a mix of a Kevin Burke DVD, Google Images sheet music, and Youtube.
-In the (as of 2019) 15 years that followed, Connor has won more competitions and awards than he has fingers and toes, and has become a musical tour de force.
+In the (as of 2019) 15 years that followed, Connor has won more competitions (including the 2019 North American Championships) and awards than he has fingers and toes, and has become a musical tour de force.